-- Keep Night Skies Dark - see the stars!
-Shield your outdoor lights -- the better to see our majestic night skies!
+- Keep Night Skies Dark - Shield and limit your outdoor lights -- the better to see our majestic night skies!

 - Tread Lightly - don't bust the crust of desert soil as it's alive.
-Stay on OHV or hiking routes.
+Stay on designated OHV or hiking routes.

-- Respect Indigenous or Pioneer Relics - do not disturb Native American petroglyphs/Pioneer artifacts.
+- Respect Indigenous or Pioneer Relics - Honor the past.
+Do not disturb Native American petroglyphs/Pioneer artifacts.

 We at MBCA are big believers in the idea that conservation begins at home.
 Every year we sponsor a highly-popular landscape tour to encourage locals to consider wildlife- and water-friendly gardens.